 Great news!
-Today the Global Partnership to End Violence Against Children announced it is awarding $750,000 to support the development of Aselo, Tech Matters’ open source contact center platform that allows children and youth to connect with helplines via voice, SMS, webchat, WhatsApp and Facebook Messenger.
+Today the End Violence Fund announced it is awarding $750,000 to support the development of Aselo, Tech Matters’ open source contact center platform that allows children and youth to connect with helplines via voice, SMS, webchat, WhatsApp and Facebook Messenger.
 The two-year award also includes significant funding for our partners, Childline South Africa and Childline Zambia, enabling the launch of Aselo in these two countries.

 Violence against children is a global – and often silent – epidemic, that happens in every country and every community, and across all cultural and socio-economic contexts.
 And while the Internet can be an enormous source for learning, there are no built-in safeguards to protect children online.
 Tragically, incidences of online exploitation and abuse are increasing dramatically.
 Today, one in three Internet users worldwide is a child.
 And every half second, a child goes online for the first time.